wolfvr455/wolfvr455/README.md

 - 👋 Hi, I’m @wolfvr455
-- 👀 I’m interested in gorilla tag and making games on scratch.
+- 👀 I’m interested in gorilla tag and making games on unity or others.
-- 🌱 I’m currently learning maths, are hard to me.
+- 🌱 I’m currently making games and stuff like that.
-- 💞️ I’m looking to collaborate with jmancurly.
+- 💞️ I’m looking to make a famous game.
-- 📫 How to reach me probably on gorilla tag, youtube or discord
+- 📫 How to reach me probably on gorilla tag, youtube or discord.
-- 😄 Best friend: obviously ReubenVr
 - ⚡ Fun fact: im spanish Ñ

 <!---